 Gender: male, and probably somewhere close to the middle of the Kinsey continuum.
 It’s been an interesting journey, being male in the second half of the 20th century and the beginning of the 21st.
 Some moments come to mind: getting beaten up at camp when I was 13 because I was bookish, and didn’t conform to the young-athletic-brutal model of early teenage masculinity; getting married late for my generation (29), partly at least because of the ambivalence of the church (I was ordained at 24) around issues of sexuality; in midlife, having (like most clergy) been a “mother’s son” up to that point, becoming more sympathetic to my father and exploring what masculinity had meant for him; finding myself at 50 without “a house, a car and some decent clothes”–an actual quotation from my father, and thereby recognizing my distance from the lifestyle of the classic bourgeois male; and currently, happy enough with where I am on whatever scale of masculinity I might care to use to measure it, and simultaneously with no desire to do so.

 Education: lots, not all of it useful.
 (I think here of Mark Twain’s comment that he had no intention of letting his schooling interfere with his education.)
-Did an English degree at UBC (should have done modern languages); an MDiv (Master of Divinity, pastoral), first two years at the College of the Resurrection, Mirfield, West Yorkshire, with a finishing year at General Seminary in NYC; a ThM (Master of Theology, academic) at Trinity College in Toronto; and then the PhD at the University of St Michael’s College at U of T–because the U of T PhD which I had been assured would start in 1973 didn’t get going until 1976.
+Did an English degree at UBC (should have done Classics or modern languages); an MDiv (Master of Divinity, pastoral), first two years at the College of the Resurrection, Mirfield, West Yorkshire, with a finishing year at General Seminary in NYC; a ThM (Master of Theology, academic) at Trinity College in Toronto; and then the PhD at the University of St Michael’s College at U of T–because the U of T PhD which I had been assured would start in 1973 didn’t get going until 1976.